alicommit-malp/SoapVsRest/README.md

 How can I make sure that you will answer "fine" ? no way right ?

+how about

 ```
 2 + 2 = ?
 ```

-but this time I can be sure enough that your answer is 4 right ? because me as the writer and you as the reader both are using the same protocol which is mathematic . this is the defenition of a protocol.
+this time I can be quite sure that your answer is 4, right ? because me as the writer and you as the reader both are using the same protocol which is mathematic . this is the defenition of a protocol.
 SOAP is a protocol as well.

 In SOAP protocol in order to call a function which is taking a name as its argument and response with a greeting message like this